Ever wonder what it’s like to chuck it all and escape to the tropics?

 at a school known for fires, there was a fire drill.
 We took the test through the fire drill.
 I flunked the basic English part of my SAT test.
 Later on, I took a challenge writing test and earned six college credits for English.
 Moral of the story: I don’t test well but do know how to write.

 - I got suspended from my high school graduation ceremony

 - An adventurous eater,

 I will try nearly anything.
 I even liked bardi grubs.
 One exception: anything that stinks as bad sauerkraut is not going into my mouth

 - I’m not technical but worked over two decades in high technology corporate marketing.

 One of the most useful lessons I learned: a willingness to look stupid when asking questions works wonders when it comes to getting a true handle on data gathering and decision-making.

-For seven years I’ve shared 150-300 square feet of living space with my husband.
+For most of the past eight years, I’ve shared 150-300 square feet of living space with my husband.
 The hardest part is giving up long, hot showers with good water pressure.

 —and I’ve been there.